naga-satish/interview-preparation/ETL-ELT.md

 ## SQL and Database Concepts for ETL

-1. **What are the different types of SQL joins and when do you use each?**
+### 1. What are the different types of SQL joins and when do you use each?

    **INNER JOIN:**
    - Returns only matching records from both tables